allenweiss/wundergroundPWS_info/README.md

     weeks_past = n  # how many weeks in the past do you have data wu = WUndergroundAPI(
-        api_key="",  # input your the api key here default_station_id="",  # your station id
+        api_key="",  # input your the api key here default_station_id="XXX",  # your station id
         units=units.ENGLISH_UNITS,
     )

 	const={
-	 'coord':'',    # you longitude and latitude for the forecast }
+	 'coord':'xxx,yyy',    # you longitude and latitude for the forecast }